 Whether it’s part of a mudroom or tucked beside your front door, it’s easy for your coat closet to turn into a catch-all.

 Try These Coat Closet Organization Ideas:

 It’s easy for hall closets to turn into a giant junk drawer for your home.
-Cut through the clutter and find what’s valuable and what needs to go.
+Cut through the clutter and find what’s valuable vs. what needs to go.

 Tips for a Neater Hall Closet:

 ☐ Toss or donate any items you haven’t pulled out of the closet in the last year.

 ☐ Use vertical space.
 Hang a shoe organizer on the back of the door to use as storage and set plastic drawers on shelves.

 It seems like a big job, but once you get your kids’ closets organized, you’ll have a much easier time getting them ready for school in the morning.

 ☐ Get rid of anything your kids have outgrown or no longer wear.
 Group the rest by season and category.

 ☐ If you want your children to dress themselves, hang clothing where it can be easily reached.